GoogleChrome/web.dev/src/site/content/en/blog/web-platform-08-2022/index.md

 ### Sanitizer API

-ALso in Chrome 105 is the [Sanitizer API](https://developer.chrome.com/blog/new-in-chrome-105/#sanitizer-api).
-This API builds sanitization into the platform to help remove cross-site scriptig vulnerabilities.
+Also in Chrome 105 is the [Sanitizer API](https://developer.chrome.com/blog/new-in-chrome-105/#sanitizer-api).
+This API builds sanitization into the platform to help remove cross-site scripting vulnerabilities.

 ## Beta browser releases